 Clicking the system tray icon will reveal several options, as seen in the screenshots below:

-The Service Instance menu is the main MySQL Notifier for Microsoft Windows window, and allows you to Stop, Start, and Restart the MySQL Server.
+The Service Instance menu is the main MySQL Notifier for Microsoft Windows window, and enables you to Stop, Start, and Restart the MySQL Server.

 The main menu will not show the Actions menu when there are no services being monitored by MySQL Notifier for Microsoft Windows.